This class will be held at Lancaster Archery Supply.

 Fee: $399.00 per participant

-Guardian Pass: If you plan to be accompanied by a non-participating family member who would like to stay and observe your class, please add the optional Guardian Pass to your registration.
+Guardian Pass: If you plan to be accompanied by a non-participating family member who would like to stay and observe the class, please add the optional Guardian Pass to your registration.
 Family members without a Guardian Pass will not be allowed to stay for the clinic.
 Limit to one pass per participant.
 Total guardian passes sold to be limited to five, first come first served (limit increased).
 Fee: $99.00

-**If you are having any difficulty registering please contact the Academy Staff by phone 717-556-1379**
+**If you are having any difficulty registering please contact the Lancaster Archery Academy Staff by phone 717-556-1379**

 About Dick Tone